MaddTheSane/povray/libraries/boost/readme_povray.txt

-This directory contains a subset of the boost 1.45.0 source code, and is part of the POV-Ray source distribution package.
+This directory contains a subset of the boost 1.59.0 source code, and is part of the POV-Ray (in this case Macintosh port) source distribution package.

 The complete boost source code can be obtained from www.boost.org.